JohnEBoyBaby/i.Q/README.md

 BeFQRe ... https://www.youtube.com/watch?v=XpPqZRYAuCM&t=437s ...
 "THE FIRE" "IS" "GONE" ..!7Q

 ... so babae ... https://translate.google.com/?sl=tl&tl=en&text=babae&op=translate ... https://www.youtube.com/watch?v=rGJTcd3JHWw ...
-QAN I "DANCE" WITH "YOU" TONGIGHT ..?
+QAN I "DANCE" WITH "YOU" TONIGHT ..?

 WHAT DO "WE" WANT ..?
 CRYSTALLINE CLEAN PUREHEART "WATER" ..!
 INSIDE YOUR BODY IS 90% WATER ...
 THINK ABOUT "IT" KIND ONE or go IN THE PIT ...
 DUMMY ... www.youtube.com/watch?v=D1sWVjXhKfg&t=365 ...
 ALL DAY 24 7 365 ...
 I LOVE YOU BUT YOUR PUREHEART IS A MUST TRUTH IS NOT OPTIONAL 100% NOLYN TRUTH WHEN DO "WE" WANT "IT" ..!
 NOW ..!
 RIGHT FUQQINQ NOW ..!
 YES MA'AM COMMANDER.
 MCPM.